U.S. Truckload Market

 What is Long-Haul trucking?

-Long-haul trucking refers to the transportation of goods over long distances, typically across state or national borders.
+Long-haul trucking refers to the transportation of goods or freight over long distances, typically across state or national borders.
 Long-haul trucking is a critical part of the global supply chain, as it enables the movement of goods from manufacturers to customers and helps to keep economies running smoothly.

 To operate a long-haul truck, a driver must obtain a commercial driver's license (CDL), which requires completing specialized training and passing a written and skills test.
 Drivers must also adhere to federal and state regulations governing hours of service, vehicle maintenance, and other safety measures.